Belleville residents call for firing of veteran police officer over Confederate flag controversy

 The Belleville Police Service is facing pressure to fire a veteran officer shown in social media posts wearing a Confederate flag T-shirt and expressing support for the Confederacy, a group of Southern U.S. states that fought against the other states in the U.S. Civil War.

 Const.
 Todd Bennett, who has been a police officer for over 20 years, posted a photo to his Facebook page last year showing him at a U.S. Independence Day celebration on July 4 wearing a white T-shirt with the rebel flag on it.
 In a comment accompanying the post, Bennet called it "the real Independence Day flag" and said "The South will rise again!
 Trump 2020."

 Another photo from 2015 shows Bennett riding in a golf cart with a large Confederate flag attached to the back of the vehicle.

-The flag, flown during the American Civil War by the Confederates, who fought in part to preserve the institution of slavery, is widely seen today as a symbol of racism and white supremacy.
+The flag, flown during the American Civil War by the Confederates, who fought to preserve the institution of slavery, is widely seen today as a symbol of racism and white supremacy.

 An online petition calling for Bennett to be fired had garnered 9,000 signatures as of Friday morning.

 "You can't hold such strong views about what the Confederate flag stands for and hold a job that is meant to support, protect and serve the community," Belleville, Ont., resident Sydney Jarvis said in an interview with CBC Radio's Ontario Morning.